BeamMW/beam-docs/source/rtd_pages/user_cli_wallet_guide.rst

 	I 2018-12-23.18:05:51.053 [b21f08337dd94603bb038c82c1888eac] Transaction kernel: 71cf20c4c94f25ce

+.. admonition:: Sending transactions to yourself

-.. admonition:: It is possible, and sometimes necessary to create a transaction to your own SBBS address to split a large UTXO.
+	It is possible, and sometimes necessary to create a transaction to your own SBBS address to split a large UTXO.
 To do that just issue a send command with required amounts to your own SBBS address.
 Please note that you will pay the fee for the transaction.

 Printing wallet info